uasal/TIMESTEP-astro-research-handbook-public/Tutorials/How To Dual Boot Linux on a PC Windows Machine.md

 3. Click on **System Information**
 4. Scroll down the list until you find '**BIOS Mode**'

-**If you have a legacy BIOS, you need to follow a different install routine.** Since most PCs purchased in the last 5-7 years have UEFI type, this tutorial focuses on installing to UEFI firmware.
+**If you have a legacy BIOS, you need to follow a different install routine.** Since most PCs purchased in the last 5-7 years have UEFI type firmware, this tutorial focuses on installing to UEFI firmware.
 The procedure for installing to legacy BIOS sytems is [here](https://itsfoss.com/install-ubuntu-dual-boot-mode-windows/).

 If you are in the UEFI camp, lets proceed.